Darkness4/blog/web/pages/blog/2026-01-11-distroless-containers/page.md

 ### No shell?
 That's not true.

 Containers are Linux user namespace, and more precisely a _network/ipc/cgroup/mount/pid/uts/user_ namespace.
 The name "namespace" has its meaning: IDs are mapped.
-The user ID is mapped, the PID is mapped, the cgroup is mapped, etc. And by mapping, I really mean "A -> B", like "1 -> 10001".
+The user ID is mapped, the PID is mapped, the mounts are mapped, the cgroup is mapped, etc. And by mapping, I really mean "A -> B", like "1 -> 10001" or "/home -> /var/lib/containers/1234/home".
 It's the reason why containers are not fully isolated from the host OS and is lighter than virtual machines.

 Because this isolation is not perfect, it is actually possible to "walk" into a distroless container.
 Demonstration: